 What am I still learning?
 My main challenge over the years has been how to balance my work and personal life.
 It’s easy to give lots of importance to my work but especially when things get busy at work, my personal life and that warmer, fuzzier world where deadlines are less important gets relegated to the edges and sometimes left behind.
 The work world is about fast thinking, multi-tasking and producing quality work to deadlines whereas the personal world is about being kind, feeling and relaxed and not enforcing timelines unless absolutely necessary.
 I’ve got a few tools that help me switch my brain quickly from one world to the other but I’m still learning to do this better and finding a good balance between those two sides of life is a work in progress.

 Work-life balance is especially difficult to maintain when you are managing a business and perhaps even more so if, like me, your office is based within your home where you have a family to keep fed and clothed.
-Over the years I've developed some tools to keep my work and personal lives as separate as possible and this has helped me operate better in both worlds.
-If you're interested in hearing more about these work-life balance issues, or if you have anything to add in this regard, please let me know in the comments section below, and I'll explore those issues in a future article.
+Over the years I’ve developed some tools to keep my work and personal lives as separate as possible and this has helped me operate better in both worlds.
+You’re welcome to take a look at some of my many articles about work-life balance and the challenges of working from home, in this blog.

 This article is based on my own experiences since starting On Time Typing as a small (sole trader) online/onsite scribing business in 2002 which has evolved into an online transcription, scribing, writing, editing and proofreading business.